On this page we quickly explain how to use this service. For in-depth information see "How it is built?" tab.

 4. At the top of the table you see best available execution price for the lot.
 You can use the percentage as a measure of bitcoin markets efficiency.
 The square is usually orange - so best bid usually is higher than best ask because of inefficiencies!
 But it's rather hard to capitalize on this difference as it requires a complicated execution strategy and will probably be eaten by different fees.

 The free version of arbitrage table is delayed by 6 hours - it shows quotes 6 hours from now.
-The paid version (available after you subscribe with a modest fee of 0.5 BTC a month) shows realtime quotes (fetched from exchanges using their orderbook API every 15 seconds and updated using web sockets just like the charts).
+The paid version (available after you subscribe with a modest fee) shows realtime quotes (fetched from exchanges using their orderbook API every 15 seconds and updated using web sockets just like the charts).

 Also note, that these days arbitrage opportunities only happen during price swipes, so keep watching